xipeng13/RED-Net/README.md

 This is the demo codes for both training and testing in pytorch.

-Caffe version can be found [here](https://github.com/xipeng13/recurrent-face-alignment)
+Caffe version can be found [here](https://github.com/xipeng13/recurrent-face-alignment).

-"A Recurrent Encoder-Decoder Network for Sequential Face Alignment"

 ## Related publications
 RED-Net: A recurrent encoder-decoder network for video-based face alignment.